 - Turn on the test set power switch.
 Both the green POWER Indicator Light and the amber LINE FAULT Indicator Light will illuminate. - Momentarily press the RESET button.
-The LINE FAULT Indicator Light will turn OFF, and the red High Voltage Indicator Light will illuminate. - Turn the VOLTAGE ADJUST knob clockwise until the voltmeter reads the desired test voltage, and maintain this voltage for the specified time, usually one minute or one second.
-Return the voltage to zero. - If the leakage exceeds 95 mA, the high voltage will immediately turn OFF, and the FAULT lamp will illuminate.
-Otherwise, the item being tested is deemed "good".
+The LINE FAULT Indicator Light will turn OFF, and the red High Voltage Indicator Light will illuminate. - 8.
+Touch the high-voltage test probe to the terminal being tested (e.g., AC line input prongs on a typical small appliance).
+Extend the probe by pushing the plastic screw-head on the side. - 9.
+Turn the VOLTAGE ADIUST Knob clockwise until the voltmeter reads the desired test voltage, and maintain this voltage for the specified time. - 10.
+The leakage current will be indicated on the milliammeter. - 11.
+Return the voltage to zero and remove the probe.